 Functions in accordance with b. to e. are carried out in well controlled office environments where access is restricted to authorised personnel.
-No keys or codes are left unmonitored.

-5.1.2 Physical access
+5.1.2.
+Physical access

 For security reasons, detailed information on security procedures for physical access to the premises is not publicly available but is described in the Telia Operational Documentation.
 The security procedures are described in separate documentations belonging to the Telia CA Services.